 As you walk through the door, the sense of history, art, and ornate and modern is all around you.
 Four 19th century imperial palaces (or Palais as they are called) were combined to create the sprawling building of Ritz Carlton as it stands today.

 At the lobby, the concierge assisted us in the club lounge, located on the seventh floor for a private check-in that is offered to the guests who are booked for club rooms or the suites at the hotel.

-The club lounge had a relaxed lounge ambience with lots of options of magazines and newspapers.
-Although, it was past lunch time when we reached, our lively and helpful personal concierge arranged some light nibbles and we poured ourselves some wine from the wine dispensers in the lounge.
+The club lounge had a relaxed lounge ambiance with lots of options for magazines and newspapers.
+Although, it was past lunchtime when we reached, our lively and helpful personal concierge arranged some light nibbles and we poured ourselves some wine from the wine dispensers in the lounge.

 After relaxing for some time, I headed to the spa where I was pre-booked for an Imperial rose ritual.
 This ninety minutes ritual inspired by empress Elizabeth or “Sissi” and her beloved walks through the Imperial Rose Gardens.

 I poured myself some herbal tea and lounged on the steam chair, centering myself to get into a slow and easy pace.
 As I strolled back to the spa lobby, my therapist was waiting for me in the lobby and escorted me to the beautiful massage suite.
 We crossed the spa pool on the way and I made a mental note to return to the pool in coming days for some down time.

 The Imperial rose ritual started with a gentle body scrub by-products from the organic and natural Austrian brand, Susanne Kaufmann.
 Post a shower after the scrub, a sixty-minute hot stone massage followed.
 I could feel the goodness of the oil seeping into the skin after the exfoliation.